Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

-- Taxes – Interstate and international transactions are subject to a variety of tax codes, rules, and rates.
-The ERP and eCommerce platform must share this data automatically to increase compliance and minimize risk.
+Interstate and international transactions are subject to a variety of tax codes, rules, and rates.
+The eCommerce and ERP platforms must share this data automatically to increase compliance and minimize risk.
 Tax codes, rates, and rules must be shared between the two systems.

 Because accidents, defects, and shipping errors happen, return merchandise authorizations and credit memos are part of doing business.
 Both systems must share this data, so customers and employees have access to the same account data.

 In addition to the data listed above, the entire size of the databank should be considered.
 If your ERP contains data on hundreds of thousands to millions of SKUs, your eCommerce platform must be able to handle that volume of data as well.

 Because ERP is integral in managing a company’s success, the technology isn’t changed often.
 Upgrading may or may not have occurred.
 It’s not uncommon for even updated ERPs to be based on older technology.
-A current ERP could be based on software that is anywhere from 10 to 20 years old.
-From a practical stand-point, an ERP may not readily accommodate connection into third-party systems.
+A current ERP for distributors could be based on software that is anywhere from 10 to 20 years old.
+From a practical stand-point, an ERP for manufacturing may not readily accommodate connection into third-party systems.
 This older technology can make integrations even more complex as the outdated technology must seamlessly marry to the new technology.
 Oftentimes, in a legacy ERP environment, IT departments may have spent years configuring the system, fixing issues, and creating workarounds.
-And that leads us to the third characteristic of why ERP integrations are complex.
+And that leads us to the third characteristic of why ERP system integration is complex.

 Because no two businesses are alike, ERP systems typically don’t work well without some level of customization.
 Whether you use SAGE or SAP, chances are your ERP installation has been so customized that it isn’t similar to any installations of the same software at other companies.
 Your ERP installation is unique to your company’s needs and workflows.
 That’s a good thing.
 But, unique ERP installations require a unique eCommerce integration, too.